lukasvdberk/spotify_song_changer_cli/i3/setup-for-i3.md

 Name=sp
 GenericName=sp
-Comment=Changes sets a new song for spotify Exec=/usr/bin/python3 "/home/lukas/Documents/Programming Projects/change_song_spotify/app.py" master o>
+Comment=Changes sets a new song for spotify
+Exec=sh -c '/usr/bin/python3 "/home/lukas/Documents/Programming Projects/change_song_spotify/app.py" %F'
 Terminal=true
 StartupNotify=true
 Categories=Music;
 Keywords=sp;
 ```

-Replace the Exec with your python path and the path of the file to where you downloaded the app.yp
+Replace the Exec with your python path and the path of the file to where you downloaded the app.py